 Normally, the seller is required to list the vehicle’s odometer reading at the time of sale.
 This is done in the appropriate section of the Certificate of Title under the Odometer Disclosure Statement.

-For a bill of sale for a car in Texas to be legal, both parties must sign it.
-Texas does not require that the Texas bill of sale be notarized, however, notarization adds more weight to the document when it comes to any liability issues.
+For it to be legal, both parties must sign it.
+Texas does not require it to be notarized, however, notarization adds more weight to the document when it comes to any liability issues.

 Creating a Texas Vehicle Bill of Sale

-The Texas Department of Motor Vehicles has its own version of a Texas vehicle bill of sale (Form VTR-903), also referred to as a Casual Sales Form.
-You may also create your own Texas bill of sale form.
+The Texas Department of Motor Vehicles has its own version of this document (Form VTR-903), also referred to as a Casual Sales Form.
+You may also create your own form.

-You will need to have the following required information on the bill of sale for a car in Texas:
+You will need to have the following required information on it:

 - The full legal name and address of the seller